timb-machine-mirrors/pfuntner-toys/README.md

 $
 </pre></td></tr>

-<tr><td><a href="https://github.ibm.com/pfuntner/toys/blob/master/bashprofiles">bashprofiles</a></td><td>Most people know that `bash` supports a user profile but some people don't know that `bash` supports various file names and uses the first one that it finds in a defined order.
+<tr><td><a href="https://github.ibm.com/pfuntner/toys/blob/master/bashprofiles">bashprofiles</a></td><td>Most people know that <tt>bash</tt> supports a user profile but some people don't know that <tt>bash</tt> supports various file names and uses the first one that it finds in a defined order.
 Personally, I can never remember all the file names exactly, don't remember the order they're used, and often can't remember the file used for a particular system.
 <br/>
 I've tried to simply the problem with this script.
-By default, it will just tell you the profile `bash` will use for you, even if you have two or more to choose from.
+By default, it will just tell you the profile <tt>bash</tt> will use for you, even if you have two or more to choose from.
 One of my favorite ways to use the default behavior is to edit my profile file.
 I don't care what the name is - just edit it!
 <pre>
 $ vi $(bashprofiles)
 </pre>